Fees and Rebates

 At Nest Psychology we strive to keep our costs affordable so all families can access support.
 As well as offering private sessions, we can subsidise treatment under the following funding streams:

 - Mental Health Care Plans from GPs.
-This enables you to obtain 10 sessions per calendar year.
+This enables you to obtain up to 10 sessions per calendar year.

 - Private Health Insurance.
 Rebates vary from insurer to insurer and you can take our invoice to your insurer to obtain a rebate.